yoaugust/yoAugust/README.md

 yo wsp, im august

 i do ml, xr, math, game development & design, and frontier tech research

-Most of my stuff here is private.
-Message me if you want to chat about my work.
 - Discord: @yoaugust
 - Email: itzaugust.01@gmail.com